 Once you call your loan servicer and secure the consolidation, now your payments are 20% of your income (specifically Adjusted Gross Income or AGI) after deducting 100% of the poverty line for your family size.

-We don’t have great data on this, but I’d guess that the population of Parent Plus borrowers is not as rich as elderly Americans on average, otherwise why borrow for your kid’s school right?
+We don’t have great data on this, but I’d guess that the population of Parent Plus borrowers is not as rich as elderly Americans on average.
+Otherwise, why borrow for your kid’s school, right?

-Hence, my guess is there are hundreds of thousands if not millions of Parent Plus loan borrowers who will have a modest income in retirement.
+Hence, my guess is there are hundreds of thousands, if not millions, of Parent Plus loan borrowers who will have a modest income in retirement.

-How Could Parent Plus Loan Forgiveness Work in Practice
+How could Parent Plus Loan forgiveness work in practice

 Their income will be $60,000 combined for the next two years, and then it will drop to $39,600.
-Let’s assume Tim has a small pension that he makes that will bring their combined income up to $45,000.
+Let’s assume Tim has a small pension that he makes that will bring their combined retirement income up to $45,000.

-Tim could consolidate and attempt to use an economic hardship forbearance for the next two years he’s working to avoid payments.
+Tim could consolidate and attempt to use an economic hardship forbearance for the next two years that he’s working to avoid payments.

 Then he could consolidate when he retires.
 He’s living on Social Security alone, and since his taxable income is above $44,000, up to 85% of his Social Security is taxable.

-That makes his AGI 0.85*39,600 + 5,400 = $39,060.
+That makes his AGI 0.85 x 39,600 + 5,400 = $39,060.

-Thus, his ICR payment would be 20% of $39,060 minus 100% of the federal poverty line for a family size of 2 ($16,460), which works out to about $376 a month.
+Thus, his ICR payment would be 20% of $39,060 minus 100% of the federal poverty line for a family size of two ($19,720), which works out to about $346 a month.

 Tim could pay this amount for 25 years, and then his forgiven balance would be considered taxable income.
 At that point, Tim would be 91 years old.
 Who do you think would win in a collection of a six-figure balance, Tim or the IRS?